aquasecurity/deployments/quick_start/kubernetes_and_openshift/manifests/README.md

    b. *(Optional)* Edit the downloaded yaml file as required.

-   c. *(Optional)* To use yaml file for deploying Aqua Enterprise with KubeEnforcer, If you want to use private SSL certs, update the following resources in the yaml file:
+   c. *(Optional)* The quick start YAML files include a preconfigured key to deploy the KubeEnforcer component.
+If you want to use private SSL certs, update the following resources in the yaml file:
       - **caBundle** property of the *ValidatingWebhookConfiguration* and *MutatingWebhookConfiguration*
       - **aqua_ke.key** and **aqua_ke.crt** of the kube-enforcer-ssl secrets.